 The Middle East represents a rapidly growing market of consumers with financial means.
 Furthermore, internet usage is on the rise and given that much of the population only speaks Arabic, translating all digital content into Arabic is key to gaining a competitive advantage in this market.

-The sectors where it is more important to communicate in Arabic are international relations, energy and defence; if your company belongs to one of those sectors, translating into Arabic can open many doors and business opportunities.
+The sectors where it is more important to communicate in Arabic are international relations, energy and defence; if your company belongs to one of those sectors, translating into Arabic and creating content in Arabic can open many doors and business opportunities.